This store is part of the Daniel Surf group.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 DS controls various different website.
 This privacy notice is issued on behalf of the DS Group so when we mention “COMPANY”, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the DS Group responsible for processing your data.
 We will let you know which entity will be the controller for your data when you purchase a product or service with us.
-DS is the controller and responsible for this website.
+DS is the controller and is responsible for this website.

 We have appointed a data privacy manager (DPM) who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the Data Privacy Manager using the details set out below.